 So you are considering A Level Chemistry?

 This pack contains a programme of activities and resources to prepare you to start an A level in Chemistry in September.
-It is aimed to be used after you complete your GCSE, throughout the remainder of the summer term and over the Summer Holidays to ensure you are ready to start your course in September.
+It is aimed to be used after you complete your GCSE, throughout the remainder of the summer term.